Just in case: These ski insurances are really worthwhile

 • Is there an excess?

-• Does the cover also apply abroad?
+• Does the coverage also apply abroad?

 • What about outside the European Union?